MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ### Real-world usage - where we can use *Event.preventDefault()*.

 Here is the most common use case where you can use it.

-Let's say you have a form to fill and, before submitting it you might be asked to read and agree to some policy statement.
-At that point the form submission might not happend if you didn't check the checkbox followed by some text like *I agree...*.
+Let's say you have a form to fill and, before submitting it, you might be asked to read and agree to some policy statement.

+At that point, the form submission might not happen if you didn't check the checkbox followed by some text like *I agree...*.

-And here are some more real-world use cases for the `.preventDefault()`
+And here are some more real-world use cases for the `.preventDefault()`:

 * to prevent the user from refreshing the page.
-* to prevent the user from navigating through a link (anchor element with some URL to another page) after clicking on it.
+* to prevent the user from navigating through a link (anchor element with some URL to another page).
 * to prevent the user from copying content from a web page, etc.

 Now let's see some examples to understand how it works.

-For instance the following code shows you how to prevent the user from,
+For instance, the following code shows you how to prevent the user from,
 * navigating through a link
 * submitting a form.

-In our main HTML code has the following important elements.
+In our main HTML code has the following elements.
 * `<a>` element with a URL.
 * `<form id="form-submission">` element with three types of input elements as its children.
    * `<input type="text" id="input-text">`